 Are there free lots on campus during gamedays and which should I use?

 Yes.
 There are free spaces scattered throughout campus.
 The highest concentration of free spaces is at the East Campus area around the Ramsey Center.
-This includes free parking in the East Campus Parking Deck, the East Village Parking Deck and the new Intramural Field Parking Deck.
+This includes free parking in the East Campus Parking Deck, the East Village Parking Deck and the Intramural Field Parking Deck.
 Once the available spaces are exhausted in those areas, additional overflow parking will be made available at the Intramural Fields across College Station Road.